zgwnu/ng-bonita/README.md

 All basic Bonita Rest Api classes and settings that will be (re)used.
 ## authentication
 Basic Bonita BPM Rest Api login and session functionality.

-_the following part is under reconstruction at this moment_
+_the following services are under reconstruction at this moment_

 ## bpm (NOT WORKING AT THIS MOMENT)
 All Bonita BPM Services
 ### bpm / activity (NOT WORKING AT THIS MOMENT)